Weaver syndrome

-Weaver syndrome is a rare autosomal dominant genetic disorder associated with rapid growth beginning in the prenatal period and continuing through the toddler and youth years.
+Weaver syndrome is an extremely rare autosomal dominant genetic disorder associated with rapid growth beginning in the prenatal period and continuing through the toddler and youth years.
 It is characterized by advanced osseous maturation and distinctive craniofacial, skeletal and neurological abnormalities.
 It is similar to Sotos syndrome and is classified as an overgrowth syndrome.

 Its genetic cause was identified in 2011 as mutations in the EZH2 gene.
 Forty-eight cases had been documented and confirmed as of December 2013, and its prevalence is estimated to be similar to that of Sotos syndrome, around 1 in 15,000.
 It was first described by American physician David Weaver in 1974.

 Signs and symptoms

 Children with Weaver syndrome tend to look similar and have distinctive physical and craniofacial characteristics, which may include several, but not all, of the following features: